kromerm/adfdataflowdocs/adf-data-flow-expression-functions.md

 <code>round</code>
 ==============================
 <code><b>round(<i>&lt;number&gt;</i> : number, [<i>&lt;scale to round&gt;</i> : number], [<i>&lt;rounding option&gt;</i> : integral]) => double</b></code><br/><br/>
 Rounds a number given an optional scale and an optional rounding mode.
 If the scale is omitted, it is defaulted to 0.
-If the mode is omitted it is defaulted to ROUND_HALF_UP(5).
+If the mode is omitted, it is defaulted to ROUND_HALF_UP(5).
 The values for rounding include
 1 - ROUND_UP
 2 - ROUND_DOWN
 3 - ROUND_CEILING